flatlayer/flatlayer-js-sdk/docs/advanced-filtering.md

 1. Use specific field filters to narrow down the dataset before applying complex operations.
 2. Avoid using `$search` on large datasets without other filters.
 3. For JSON field queries, consider creating indexes on frequently queried properties.
+4. Use the `fields` parameter to limit the data returned for each entry, reducing response size and improving query performance.

+For more performance optimization techniques, see the [Advanced Usage Guide](./advanced.md).

 ## Error Handling